jshun/ppopp20-ae/README.md

 ```

 The following script will skip the scalability tests for all of the
-inputs except com-orkut, and will finish in several hours.
+inputs except com-orkut, and also skip the test on varying thread
+counts on Rand1.
+This script should finish in several hours on a
+multicore machine with tens of cores.

 ```
 $ cd ppopp20-ae/